 19. Thai Salmon in Foil

 Thai cooking just got a whole lot easier with this Thai Salmon In Foil recipe.
 After carefully selecting a sustainable salmon fillet, doctor it up Thai style with some sweet chili sauce, lime, soy sauce, ginger, and of course, fish sauce.
+Your BBQ just got more delicious!

 20. Garlic Butter Herb Salmon Foil Packets

-Want a delectable dinner, but don’t feel like putting in all the fuss?
+Want a delectable dinner, but don't feel like putting in all the fuss?
 Then you need these Garlic Butter Herb Salmon Foil Packets.
-The combinations of fresh summer veggies and flaky salmon is a gourmet crowd pleaser.
+The combination of fresh summer veggies and flaky salmon is a gourmet crowd pleaser.

 Not summer?
 No worries.
 You can easily sub in seasonal veggies like Brussels sprouts, acorn squash, potatoes, carrots, and mushrooms.
 With the simple garlic herb butter, your favorite vegetable of the season will pair nicely with the mouthwatering salmon.